gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In some cases, none of the approaches described above are adequate.
-This can occur for example if the set of declarations required is radically different for two different configurations.
+This can occur, for example, if the set of declarations required is radically different for two different configurations.

 In this situation, the official Ada way of dealing with conditionalizing such code is to write separate units for the different cases.
-As long as this does not result in excessive duplication of code, this can be done without creating maintenance problems.
-The approach is to share common code as far as possible, and then isolate the code and declarations that are different.
-Subunits are often a convenient method for breaking out a piece of a unit that is to be conditionalized, with separate files for different versions of the subunit for different targets, where the build script selects the right one to give to the compiler.
+As long as this doesn't result in excessive duplication of code, you can do this without creating maintenance problems.
+The approach is to share common code as far as possible and then isolate the code and declarations that are different.
+Subunits are often a convenient method for breaking out a piece of a unit that you need to be conditionalized, with separate files for different versions of the subunit for different targets, where the build script selects the right one to give to the compiler.